medic/cht-docs/content/en/apps/reference/api.md

 ##### Login by SMS

 When creating or updating a user, sending a truthy value for the field `token_login` will enable Login by SMS for this user.
-This action resets the user's password to an unknown string, generates a complex 50 character token and a hash of the user's id.
+This action resets the user's password to an unknown string and generates a complex 50 character token, that is used to generate a token-login URL.
-Using these strings, a token-login URL is generated and is sent to the user by SMS, along with another (configurable) SMS that can contain additional information.
+The URL is sent to the user's phone number by SMS, along with another (configurable) SMS that can contain additional information.
 Accessing this link, before its expiration time, will log the user in directly - without the need of any other credentials.
-The link can only be accessed once, the token becomes invalid once it was used for one login.
+The link can only be accessed once, the token becomes invalid after being used for one login.
-The generated token expires after 24 hours, after which logging in is only possible by either generating a new token, or disabling `token_login` and manually setting a password.
+The token expires in 24 hours, after which logging in is only possible by either generating a new token, or disabling `token_login` and manually setting a password.

 The SMS messages are stored in a doc of a new type `token_login_sms`.
 These docs cannot be viewed as reports from the webapp, but their messages are visible in the Admin Message Queue page.